ENAIRE certified provider of surveillance service using ADS-B

 A number of large European ANSPs announced major surveillance infrastructure renewal programs commencing 2020, which will present an opportunity to progress with ADS-B deployment.

 ADS-B Version 2 provides the performance required to safely provide ATC service in the dense and complex European continental airspace.

 Version 2 ADS-B conveys improved data accuracy, latency and integrity, borne among others from the requirement to directly wire the Global Navigation Sensor System to the ADS-B Transponder unit.

 The two mandates are very similar, however there are a few differences.
-One difference relates to that the US mandate has additional requirements on the Position data quality as well as operational requirements linked to the position source used, where some are subject to a temporary exemption until 31 December 2024.
+One difference relates to that the US mandate has additional requirements on the Position data quality requiring Satellite Based Augmentation Systems or operational procedures linked to the position source used, where some are subject to a temporary exemption until 31 December 2024.

 Refer to the FAA website for the detailed exemption policy